harveyt/moysetutoring/content/post/Naja82.md

 Naja82 shuffles to the kitchen to make a cup of tea.

 As the kettle boils (whoever quipped, "a watched kettle never boils" was right) Naja82 looks out of the window.
 June in Edinburgh is nice.
 Less rainy.
 Less cold.
-More flowers and what-not.
+More flowers and so forth.
 A few scrappy clouds in the sky, and a breeze coming off the Firth of Forth.
 Nice.
 He wonders if he should go for a walk.
 He's tried to take at least a short stroll most days since lockdown.
 What is it now?
 Must be about the 64th of March.
 He's not entirely sure what day of the week it is.
 Blursday.
 It's